 - Creamy factor – I used full cream milk and chicken stock, thickened with corn starch (which keeps this dish gluten free).
 You can instead use a roux made with flour, or even use leftover gravy for part of that creaminess.
 Plus, it’s tons of EXTRA flavor!

-- Have leftover stuffing/dressing?
-You can mix things up and add the dressing over one half of this turkey shepherd’s pot pie, and mashed potatoes over the other half!
+- Have leftover thanksgiving stuffing?
+You can mix things up and add the dressing over one half of this turkey shepherd’s pie, and mashed potatoes over the other half!
 Or if you love stuffing instead, just scrap the mashed potatoes altogether and cover it with stuffing instead.

 Making this dish Allergy-friendly